Halloween is one of my favorite holidays. Costumes, pumpkins, hayrides, and yes… candy!

 - Enjoy the candy and eat what you want!
 When we enjoy food and eat enough fuel, our bodies feel satisfaction from what we’re eating.
 Do not have hard candy if you really want a Reese’s peanut butter cup.
 (Chances are you will eat 5 hard candies, a small Hersey bar, and eventually eat the Reese’s peanut butter cup anyway!)
 With this in mind, don’t mindlessly eat just because it’s there (unless you have no distress from that type of behavior).
 I like to say nothing is lost if it’s not what you want to eat anyway.

 - Talk about fullness and satisfaction with kids (and try to pay attention yourself too).
 We all have different connections with hunger and fullness depending on what our bodies have experienced that day (and leading up to the day too).
 By addressing hunger and fullness directly with children, you will reinforce these feelings are normal.
 When we talk about how these feelings feel in the body, kids strengthen the connection to identifying these feelings.
 Kids love pictures too so sometimes showing a simple scale of 1-10 with various faces of hunger and fullness is a great tool.
-(You can download our free Hunger Fullness Scale to help you explain this to your kids and yourself too).

 - Notice this year’s experience vs. other holidays.
 Let’s face it- holidays don’t happen all the time.
 There are only a few times each year where we have a completely different eating pattern than “typical” and chances are you may remember a time where you didn’t feel so great on a holiday because of something to do with food (we all have those experiences!).
 Take a few minutes to think about how you want this year to be different leading up to the holiday and also evaluate after the holiday is over.